Interstellar73/REMNIA-Lore-translators/README.md

 # REMNIA-Lore-translators
-title. (download and run on your machine, or using an online python interpretr)
+title. (download and run on your machine, or using an online python interpreter, such as https://www.online-python.com/)

 This is the readme file for the translators.
 These serve to convert English words into fictional languages